perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 ->

+The results from this section show that neural networks can learn the patterns of algorithms.
+We were careful to check that the learned models do not rely on simple observations such as the number of time-steps (for distinguishing between sorting algorithms) or the final order of the array elements (for distinguishing sorting from non-sorting programs).

 6.4

 Since small time-step errors can contribute considerably to the difficulty of correctly reconstructing the sequence, we consider three measures for trace segmentation for a comparison against the correct segmentation:

 ->

+Since small time-step errors can contribute considerably to the difficulty of correctly reconstructing the sequence, we consider three measures of comparison against the correct segmentation:

 6.5

+A considerable influence on the accuracy of the predicted results is posed by the difference in how the algorithms work.
+This is mostly evident for Heapsort, which organizes data into a tree structure.

 This is more difficult to infer with basic machine learning models because it is represented as a higher-order function than the one for InsertionSort or BubbleSort.

 ->

+A considerable influence on the accuracy of the predicted results is posed by the difference in how the algorithms work.
+This is mostly evident for Heapsort, which organizes data into a tree structure.

+When using basic machine learning models, it is more difficult to infer the process used to reorganize the data into a heap (tree/hierarchical structure) than it is for reorganizing lists - eg. InsertionSort and BubbleSort.  ..because it is represented as a higher-order function than the one for .

 6.6